Admitted International Students

 Step 1 - Complete the Certificate of Eligibility and Check for Accuracy

-- Spelling of your Family (surname) name and First Name (Given Name).
-Must match the name on the passport
+- Spelling of your Family Name (Surname) and First Name (Given Name) must match your name on your passport

 - Academic Major

 - City of Birth

 - Country of Birth

 Before applying for a visa, you are required to pay the SEVIS I-901 fee if you have

 a new (Initial) I-20 or DS-2019.

 Students who receive a “transfer pending" I-20 or DS-2019 from DSU do not need to pay the SEVIS I-901 fee as long as they begin classes within 5 month of their last enrollment.